inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 Belgium](https://www.gbif.org/dataset/fc18b0b1-8777-4c8a-8cb8-f9f15870d6a9)
 checklist in your R session.

-The URL of this checklist contains an important information, the `datasetKey`, which is the alphanumeric string following the prefix `https://www.gbif.org/dataset/`.
+The URL of this checklist contains important information: the `datasetKey`, which is the alphanumeric string following the prefix `https://www.gbif.org/dataset/`.
 In our case: